kesiev/rewtro/manual/getters.md

   * A _set of numbers_ from `-511` to `512` with `numbers`
   * A _single list of numbers_ from `-511` to `512` with `list`

 The `list` gets a _single object_ that collects all of the numbers while `numbers` get all its numbers, one by one.
+You can read more about lists in the [list and iterators](listiterators.md) chapter.

-I'll try to better explain with an example.
+I'll try to explain `numbers` and `list` with an example.

 ```
 {